chora-io/docs/specs/subject/03_query.md

 # Query Service

-The `geonode` module provides a query service for querying the state of the module.
+The `subject` module provides a query service for querying the state of the module.

+## Draft Definitions

+`QuerySubject` - query subject by subject id

+`QuerySubjects` - query all subjects with pagination

 ## Proto Definitions